Mdsugail/kubernetes-assessment/Prob2- Kubernetes Security Scan/README.md

 ✔ Findings reviewed & stored in results.json
 ✔ Report submitted as per assessment requirements

-🚀 Now, your Kubernetes security assessment is complete! 💯
+🚀 Now, your Kubernetes security is complete! 💯

-yaml
-Copy
-Edit

----

-This **README.md** file is now **formatted for GitHub** and **includes images, instructions, and submission steps**.

-📌 **Next Step:** Copy-paste this into `README.md` inside `Prob2-Kubernetes-Security-Scan/` and push it to GitHub! 🚀

-Let me know if you need any modifications! 🔥